 Conducted by Vimbayi Kaziboni and performed with the BBC Philharmonic at Manchester’s iconic The Bridgewater Hall, expect to soar through soundscapes that remind us of our place in nature.

-A Spell For Creation and The Land Grows Weary of its Own co-commissioned by BBC Philharmonic and Factory International
+The Land Grows Weary of its Own is co-commissioned by BBC Philharmonic, Factory International and National Symphony Orchestra, Ireland.